powerfulweb-sites/marlenek.com.au/content/treatments/micro/index.md

       text: Microdermabrasion
       amount: 35
 ---
-Deep facial cleanse that makes way for fresh new skin cells

-For youthful, glowing skin our microdermabrasion treatment uses sterile diamond heads to remove unwanted dead skin to make way for the new skin cells.
-Microdermabrasion also helps stimulate collagen and elastin for a smoother layer of skin.

 All skin is exposed to the environmental elements every day.
 Over the years your skin can become damaged due to pollution, sun damage and other environmental factors.